Structural Bioinformatics Library

 > make test

-Note that the previous does not require any installation step since the examples and tests are only compiled locally and only the sources of the examples are installed for documentation (in /usr/share/doc).
+Note that the previous step does not require any installation step since the examples and tests are only compiled locally and only the sources of the examples are installed for documentation (in /usr/share/doc).

 Debug vs release